spassvogel/gilles-game/docs/thoughts.md

 [-] Implement tmx loader (see tiled-pixi-react: https://www.npmjs.com/package/tiled-pixi-react)
     (no. use json!)

 [x] Shit. pixi-tilemap doesn't export as npm module.
+See: https://github.com/pixijs/pixi-tilemap/pull/105

 The static part of the scene is not stored in store.
 The dynamic part is created by Oracle.createSceneState() and stored in redux.
 After that, any changes (actors moving, stuff getting added/removed) are also persisted to redux.